Espresso Library, 210 East Road, Cambridge, CB1 1BG

-Images are essential sources of information in biology, whether it comes to observing the inside of a single cell or the complex behavior of large populations of organisms.
+Images are essential sources of information in biology, whether it comes to observing the inside of a single cell or the complex behaviour of large populations of organisms.
 They are the starting material of bioimage analysis, the field of science that explores computer-based methods to extract information from biological images.

 Why would one want to outsource this important task to computers, and how can we do that?
 While the former question finds answers in the principles of scientific research, the latter leads to an investigation of visual perception and reveals the wonderful complexity of what happens when we, humans, see.